jrdnbradford/readMDTable/README.md

 #> # ℹ 22 more rows
 ```

-Read in an example markdown file that has multiple tables:
+Read in an example markdown file that has multiple tables as well as
+headings and paragraphs:

 ``` r
 mtcars_file <- read_md_table_example("mtcars-split.md")